 Sparkle Dance Academy

 Sparkle Dance Academy has been celebrating world dance for 17 years.
 A recent highlight saw owner Wendy Goudie and colleague Elaina Collis tour through India performing 17 shows, in 8 cities, over 1 month.
 In addition, the pair studied with various teachers at the country's top dance institutes.
 They returned home to Canada with much to share.
 Elaina has been running Sparkle Dance Academy in Vancouver for 3 years.

-COVID has changed the path of our studio, we have moved our classes online and while this transition was challenging, it has shown us how accessible the world of dance truly is.
-Since March, there have been opportunities like never before, to deepen our study via video and live chat with teachers in India, as well as take part in online shows, both locally and internationally.
+COVID has changed the path of their studio, they have moved classes online and while this transition was challenging, it has shown them how accessible the world of dance truly is.
+Since March, there have been opportunities like never before, to deepen their study via video and live chat with teachers in India, as well as take part in online shows, both locally and internationally.

 Interactive Demos & Cultural Ambassadors

 Aasfi is a 19 year old immigrant from Bangladesh.
 She is currently enrolled at the University of Toronto and hopes to be a lawyer in the future.

 OneWorld Demonstration:Henna is known as Mehndi in India.
 It is a tropical shrub whose leaves when dried and ground into paste, give out a rusty-red pigment that is associated with positive spirits and good luck in Indian Culture.
 Henna is very important part of many Indian celebrations, such as Diwali, Karwa Chauth and weddings.